igalonso/ServerlessOps/documentation/2_develop_with_cloud9/README.md

 ![Folder structure](../images/2201-cloud9-folder-structure.png)

 Right click on the `getinfo` folder and select *New file*.
 Name it `template.yaml`.
 This is the YAML-formated SAM template that describes your serverless API.
 Double click on in to open the editor.
-On the *Editor pane* paste the following content.
+On the *Editor pane* paste the following content:

 ```yaml
 AWSTemplateFormatVersion : '2010-09-09'
 Transform: AWS::Serverless-2016-10-31
 Description: AWS SAM template with API defined in an external Swagger file along with Lambda integrations and CORS configurations

 Globals:
   Api: